-Multidimensional mosaic datasets and .crf files can be added directly to ArcGIS Pro as layers to be visualized and processed in multidimensional analysis workflows.
-One or more variables can be added from NetCDF, GRIB, or HDF files and image services using the Add Multidimensional Raster Layers dialog box.
+Multidimensional mosaic datasets, .crf files, variables in a Zarr file, and image services can be added directly to ArcGIS Pro as layers to be visualized and processed in multidimensional analysis workflows.
+One or more variables can be added from NetCDF, GRIB, HDF, or Zarr files and image services using the Add Multidimensional Raster Layers dialog box.
 The new raster layer contains the multidimensional information from the variables, which can be visualized, analyzed, and shared.

 The Add Multidimensional Raster Layers dialog box provides multiple processing templates that control how your multidimensional raster data is configured in the map view.

 Selected variables will be added as individual multidimensional raster layers to the map view, one for each variable.
 This is the default.

 All selected variables will be added as a single multidimensional raster layer to the map view.

 Vector Field (U-V)